-Use Definition Program Delivery Case Management Salaries/Benefits Program Administration Administrative Salaries and Indirect Costs (rent, utilities, insurance, etc.) Direct-Client Assistance Rental (Rent subsidy and arrearages) Financial (Utility arrearages and deposits, and security deposits)
+Use Definition Program Delivery Case Management Salaries/Benefits Program Administration Administrative Salaries and Indirect Costs (rent, utilities, insurance, etc.) Direct-Client Assistance Rental (Rent subsidy and arrearages)Financial (Utility arrearages and deposits, and security deposits)

 ^{}Only case management salaries/benefits associated with serving Home4Good clients are considered eligible.
-Documentation supporting delivery of case management services is required.

-- The term for all Homelessness Diversion grants is one (1) year. - There is no limit in the amount of funding requests; however, approved funding amounts may be different than the funding request depending on the total number of applications approved for funding, and an applicant's past performance history. - To be considered eligible, Homelessness Diversion programs must be distinct and separate from other programs of the nonprofit applicant. - Applicants must be able to demonstrate the ability to fund a dollar-for-dollar match of the Home4Good request amount. - Applicants must be able to demonstrate that there is at least one (1) full-time case manager on staff whose time is dedicated to providing case management services for Homelessness Diversion clients.
-Additionally, applicants are required to contact Homelessness Diversion clients at least once every thirty (30) days for three (3) months or longer, if deemed necessary. - Direct-client assistance per household may not exceed \$4,750, unless pre-approved by DSHA on a case-by-case basis.
-Direct-client assistance includes all eligible rental and financial expenses. - All direct-client assistance must be paid directly to the landlord or utility company on behalf of the client.
-Any assistance paid directly to the client will not qualify as a reimbursement expense.
+- The term for all Homelessness Diversion grants is one (1) year. - To be considered eligible, Homelessness Diversion programs must be distinct and separate from other programs of the nonprofit applicant. - Applicants must be able to demonstrate the ability to fund a dollar-for-dollar match of the Home4Good request amount. - Applicants must be able to demonstrate that there is at least one (1) full-time case manager on staff whose time is dedicated to providing case management services for Homelessness Diversion clients.
+Additionally, applicants are required to contact Homelessness Diversion clients at least once every thirty (30) days. - All direct-client assistance must be paid directly to the landlord or utility company on behalf of the client.
+Any assistance paid directly to the client will not qualify as a reimbursement expense. - Diversion clients may receive assistance up to a 3-month period. - Documentation that the household will be permitted to remain in the rental unit upon payment of the arrearage. - Household income of individuals or families assisted by Home4Good Diversion funding may not exceed 80% of the Area Median Income.

-- Household incomes of individuals or families assisted by Home4Good Diversion funding must be income certified at or below 50% of Area Median Income. - Successful Shelter Diversion: The household does not go to shelter but stays in original permanent housing or goes directly to a safe temporary or permanent housing alternative. - Successful System Diversion: The household exits shelter within 7 days of entry to a safe temporary or permanent housing alternative. - Applicants are required to register with Housing Alliance DE and provide data on clients served. - Applicants are required to propose a targeted geographic area; however, DSHA will make the final determination as to which county or counties a Subgrantee may target with Home4Good funds.
+- Successful Shelter Diversion: The household does not go to shelter but stays in original permanent housing or goes directly to a safe temporary or permanent housing alternative. - Successful System Diversion: The household exits shelter within 7 days of entry to a safe temporary or permanent housing alternative. - Applicants are required to register with Housing Alliance DE and report in CMIS on households served. - Applicants are required to propose a targeted geographic area; however, DSHA will make the final determination as to which county or counties a Subgrantee may target with Home4Good funding.